TAC is a chemotherapy treatment used to treat breast cancer.

 TAC may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do some regular, gentle exercise.

 Scalp cooling is a way of lowering the temperature of the scalp to help reduce hair loss.
 Your nurse can tell you if this is an option for you.

 These symptoms are caused by the effect of docetaxel on nerves.
 It’s called peripheral neuropathy.
 You may also find it hard to fasten buttons or do other fiddly tasks.